hzget/hzget.github.io/math/perspective/back_to_abstraction.md

 ***Note:*** There are no chronological orders that which sub-experiments are performed first.
 In other words, we can also choose where to put the I's and then others.
+(The counting result contains all possibilities, so the order does not matter.)